ktschroeder/Cloudless/README.md

 - optionally, recent files, where disabling it also clears the history (or just have button to clear history).
 Windows natively provides a history function when right clicking on icon on taskbar.
 Manage and given option to enable/disable this?
 - loading GIF takes a while, may be good to show "Loading..." text or something.
 User cursor stays weird?
 Possibly blocks stuff?
 - styling
-- right click option to set window to typed dimensions
 - customizable hotkeys
 - graceful error handling
 - Clean up code, especially when "done" with everything else.
 Organize methods.
 Address TODOs commented in code.